swiftlang/swift-evolution/proposals/0253-callable.md

 We feel this approach is not ideal because:

 * A marker type attribute is not particularly meaningful.
 The call-syntax delegate methods of a type are what make values of that type callable - a type attribute means nothing by itself.
-In fact, there's an edge case that needs to be explicitly handled: if a `@staticCallable` type defines no call-syntax delegate methods, an error must be produced.
+There's an unforunate edge case that must be explicitly handled: if a `@staticCallable` type defines no call-syntax delegate methods, an error must be produced.
 * The name for call-syntax delegate methods (e.g. `func call` ) is not first-class in the language, while their call site syntax is.

 #### Use a `Callable` protocol to represent callable types